coredns/coredns/middleware/kubernetes/README.md

 		  (See SkyDNS README.md)
 	* Functional work
 		* Implement wildcard-based lookup.
 Minimally support `*`, consider `?` as well.
+        * Note from Miek on PR 181: "SkyDNS also supports the word `any`.
 		* Implement SkyDNS-style synthetic zones such as "svc" to group k8s objects.
 (This should be optional behavior.)
 Also look at "pod" synthetic zones.
 		* Implement test cases for SkyDNS equivalent functionality.